stepx0/ExpensesUploader/README.md

 - Upload expenses to a Google Sheet
 - Logout functionality
 - Supports multiple devices (sign in with the same Google account)
+- Receipt scanning:
+    - Extracts text from receipts using ML Kit OCR
+    - Processes raw OCR text with a TensorFlow Lite BERT model to identify
+        - Description (store / item)
+        - Amount (total expense)
+- After scansion results, auto-fills expense fields in the form to save time
 ---

 ## Screenshots